How Spurious Features Are Memorized: Precise Analysis for Random and NTK Features: Conclusions

 \section{Conclusions}

-In this work, we provide a quantitative characterization of the accuracy of a family of powerful information recovery attacks.
-This characterization hinges on \emph{(i)} the classical notion of \emph{stability} of the model w.r.t. a training sample, and \emph{(ii)} a novel notion of \emph{feature alignment} $\mathcal F(z_1, z_1^m)$ between the target of the attack $z_1$ and the adversarial query $z_1^m$.
-By providing a precise analysis for this feature alignment, we unveil a rigorous connection between generalization and privacy (intended in terms of the protection against the aforementioned attacks).
-While the theoretical analysis focuses on generalized linear regression with random and NTK features, numerical results on different neural network architectures point to the generality of our findings, see Figure \ref{fig:nn}.
-Quantifying this generality -- as well as going beyond the framework of empirical risk minimization (e.g., by considering differential privacy) -- provides an exciting avenue for future work.
+In this work, we present a theoretical framework to quantify the memorization of spurious features.
+Our characterization hinges on \emph{(i)} the classical notion of \emph{stability} of the model w.r.t.\ a training sample, and \emph{(ii)} a novel notion of \emph{feature alignment} $\mathcal F(z^s, z)$ between two samples that share the same spurious feature $y$.
+By providing a precise analysis of the feature alignment in the prototypical settings of random and NTK features regression, we show that the memorization is proportional to the generalization error, and we characterize the proportionality constant, revealing how it depends on the model and its activation function.
+Our theoretical predictions are confirmed by numerical experiments on standard datasets (see Figure \ref{fig:ntk_real}) and on different neural network architectures (see Figures \ref{fig:nn} and \ref{fig:nn_rebuttal}).

+The approach we put forward is rather general, and our results could be extended to cases where the spurious feature $y$ is correlated with the ground-truth label $g$.
+Another possible extension involves testing the trained model on a new spurious feature $y'$, which is not present in the training set but is correlated with a feature $y$ that has already been seen; \simone{or capturing the role of \emph{simplicity bias} in this phenomenon.} We also remark that the formalism introduced by Lemma \ref{lemma:proj} applies to any feature map $\varphi$ (\emph{e.g.}, with multiple fully-connected, convolutional or attention layers).
+Characterizing the feature alignment of such maps would allow to compare different models and establish which of those is less prone to memorizing spurious correlations.